TYLER SCHOOL OF ART

 Student Alliance- Elected student officers serve as liaisons between the Student Government, the general student population, and faculty and administration to insure that the needs of the Tyler student body are fulfilled.
-It further provides an open forum for campus concerns and issues.
-A faculty member may be selected and act as resource person and/or advisor to the group.
+The Student Alliance further provides an open forum for campus concerns and issues.
+A faculty member may be selected and act as resource person and/or adviser to the group.

-CES Committee & Program Board (Creative Expressions Series) Interested students organize, generate and plan culturally diverse and entertaining extracurricular programs open to the campus community as well as the general public.
+CES Committee and Program Board (Creative Expressions Series) Interested students organize, generate, and plan culturally diverse and entertaining extracurricular programs open to the campus community as well as the general public.
 The General Activities Fee funds both groups.

-GAF Steering Committee Representative (General Activities Fee) Each year a student is appointed by the Director of Student Services & Activities to represent Tyler on the university's GAF Steering Committee.
-The committee oversees the equitable distribution of GAF money for the university/campus wide programs, special events, and activities.
+GAF Steering Committee Representative (General Activities Fee) Each year a student is appointed by the Director of Student Services and Activities to represent Tyler on the University's GAF Steering Committee.
+The committee oversees the equitable distribution of GAF money for the University/campus- wide programs, special events, and activities.